-Truth be said, it’s very hard to meet customer expectations, but we can definitely work on bridging the gap between customer experience and customer expectations.
-As we work harder to lessen the gap it leads automatically to Customer Delight.
-Similar to how a skyscraper needs a strong foundation, Customer Delight requires a strong knowledge of customers and their requirements.
+Truth be said, it’s very hard to meet customer expectations, but we can definitely work on bridging the gap between their experience and expectations.
+As we work harder to lessen the gap it leads automatically to a delightful experience.
+Similar to how a skyscraper needs a strong foundation, this requires a strong knowledge of customers and their requirements.
 We need to spend enough time building a strong base, rather than rushing to start building floors without a proper base.

-We need to work on certain specific areas to attain Customer Delight.
-A customer generally expects certain key elements from a service provider which include competitive pricing, quality delivery, meeting deadlines, and innovation.
-Customers are taking center stage, and one of the key elements influencing how well businesses do is how satisfied they are with their experiences.
 Knowing what consumers want, feel, desire, and prefer is essential for a business to survive in a market where there is fierce competition.
-Every customer is in search of an organization that will help to fix or solve the customer’s business problem.
-For any successful organization to go forward, it is very important that one should understand customer requirements in depth.
+Every customer is in search of an organization that will help to fix or solve their business problem.
+For any successful organization to go forward, it is very important that one should understand their requirements in depth.
 These requirements include not only solving the problem but also what impact the business will have on it.

-In order to understand the customers requirements, try to identify the following,
+In order to understand their requirements, try to identify the following,

 - Are they trying to solve a problem?

-- Are they trying to generate additional revenue or add new customers?
+- Are they trying to generate additional revenue or add new users?

 - Are they trying to optimize an existing process?

-- Are they trying to improve customer satisfaction?
+- Are they trying to improve consumer satisfaction?

 - Are they trying to convince management regarding a new product/solution?